This page provides information on the Global Illumination Rollout.

 The following parameters are visible from the Global illumination rollout when set to the Default Render UI Mode.

 Enable GI – Turns indirect illumination on and off.

 Primary engine – Specifies the method to be used for primary diffuse bounces.

 Irradiance map – Causes V-Ray to use an irradiance map for primary diffuse bounces.
+This option is not available for V-Ray RT.
 See the Irradiance Map Settings page for more information.

 Brute force – Causes V-Ray to use direct computation for primary diffuse bounces.
 See the Brute force Settings page for more information.

 Light cache – Sets light cache as the primary GI engine.
 See the Light Cache Settings page for more information.

 Secondary diffuse bounces method – Determines how V-Ray will calculate secondary diffuse bounces.

 None – No secondary bounces will be computed.
 Use this option to produce skylit images without indirect color bleeding.